Iasa-Global/btabok/pages/competency_model/design_methodologies_and_processes.md

 | | -   Learner will be able to participate in the design process
 | | -   Learner will be able to carry out design reviews
 | | -   Learner will be able to share experiences: e.g. is UML (or ArchiMate) a good visualization tool to support design process?
-| **CITA -- Specialist** | -   Learner will be an expert in some of the tools and techniques and be able to highlight the advantages and disadvantages of each
+| **CITA -- Professional** | -   Learner will be an expert in some of the tools and techniques and be able to highlight the advantages and disadvantages of each
 | | -   Learner will be able to carry out design reviews on complex areas.
 | | -   Learner can explain their level of concern on a project and how to design and model it.
-| **CITA -- Professional** | -   Learner will be able to drive the introduction of new tools and techniques into the organization
+| **CITA -- Distinguished** | -   Learner will be able to drive the introduction of new tools and techniques into the organization
 | | -   Learner will be able to act as a mentor for the tools and techniques
 | | -   Learner will be involved in defining the design review process and the checklists to be used.